Important Coronavirus Updates for Ophthalmologists

 COVID-19 update and resources for Ophthalmologists

-The Irish College of Ophthalmologists is monitoring closely the advice and information from the Government, the Department of Health and the HSE in relation to the rapidly evolving COVID-19 situation in Ireland.
+The Irish College of Ophthalmologists is monitoring closely the advice and information from the Government, the Department of Health and the HSE in relation to the evolving COVID-19 situation in Ireland.

 All medical and health care professionals should be working with their clinical management in developing protocols, in guidance from the appropriate organisations, to ensure that measures are put in place to identify and contain patients with symptoms of COVID-19.